Why You Should Care About Non-HDL-Cholesterol More Than LDL

 Understanding Non-HDL Cholesterol: The Cardiologist's Guide

 Non-HDL cholesterol has gained significant attention in cardiovascular medicine due to its robust predictive power for atherosclerotic cardiovascular disease (ASCVD).
-As one of the foremost cardiologists, Dr. Thomas Dayspring emphasizes the importance of non-HDL cholesterol in assessing lipid-related risk beyond traditional measures like LDL cholesterol.
+As one of the foremost lipidologists, Dr. Thomas Dayspring emphasizes the importance of non-HDL cholesterol in assessing lipid-related risk beyond traditional measures like LDL cholesterol.

 Total cholesterol (TC) represents the cholesterol carried in all the circulating lipoproteins.
 If one subtracts the cholesterol in HDL particles (HDL-C) from total cholesterol (TC), one would have the cholesterol mass that is not in the HDL particles.
 This represents apoB-cholesterol and is more conveniently called non-HDL-cholesterol (non-HDL-C).
 It is a surrogate (guesstimate) of apoB.